Agoric/agoric-sdk/packages/swing-store/docs/data-export.md

 Each time a SwingStore API is used to modify the state somehow (e.g. adding/changing/deleting a `kvStore` entry, or pushing a new item on to a transcript), the contents of both datasets may change.
 New first-stage entries can be created, existing ones may be modified or deleted.
 And the set of second-stage artifacts may change.

-These export data/artifact changes can happen when calling into the kernel (e.g. invoking the external API of a device, causing the device code to change its own state or push messages onto the run-queue), or by normal kernel operations at it runs (any time `controller.run()` is executing).
+These export data/artifact changes can happen when calling into the kernel (e.g. invoking the external API of a device, causing the device code to change its own state or push messages onto the run-queue), or by normal kernel operations as it runs (any time `controller.run()` is executing).
 When the kernel is idle (after `controller.run()` has completed), the kernel will not make any changes to the SwingStore, and both datasets will be stable.

-Among other things, the swing-store records a transcript of deliveries for each vat.
+Among other things, the SwingStore records a transcript of deliveries for each vat.
 The collection of all deliveries to a particular vat since its last heap snapshot was written is called the "current span".
 For each vat, the first-stage export data will record a single record that remembers the extent and the hash of the current span.
 This record then refers to a second-stage export artifact that contains the actual transcript contents.

 ![image 2a](./images/data-export-2a.jpg)